soura-b/soura-b.github.io/essays/limitsOfScience.md

 This is not a denouncement of science.
 It is a recognition of its limitations.

 What alternative do we have to a materialistic, reductionist system?
 One alternative could be&mdash;a philosophy that recognizes our own subjective experiences, and reconciles it with the objects that we experience.
 A philosophy that examines the consciousness that pervades every experience, and posits its fundamental nature.
-Once that concludes—brainwaves are the effect, not the cause.
+One that concludes—brainwaves are the effect, not the cause.

 Does such a philosophy or belief oppose science?